 Before you travel to Wales, please read the latest travel advice as we have different COVID-19 restrictions to other parts of the UK.

-If you're an international visitor, please check the UK Government's guidance on visiting the UK after Brexit.
+If you're an international visitor, please check the UK Government's guidance on visiting the UK after 1 January 2021.

 It’s easy to get here from overseas, either directly or via one of the UK’s major hubs.
 You can fly to Cardiff from Asia, from several European cities, or cross to North or West Wales by ferry from Ireland.
 And we’re not far from the main London airports either.